abhijoyful/SendListToEmail-React-Spring-Jenkins/README.md

 # SendListToEmail-React-Spring-Jenkins

-- Application to take list of email addresses from ui and send that list to a mailbox.
+- Application to take list of email addresses via a ui and send that list to a mailbox via backend.
-- Spring Boot app and Reactjs app will be built and deployed on a jenkins pipeline.
+- Reactjs app and Spring Boot backend app will be built and deployed together on a jenkins pipeline.